Our Larabar Review of the

 If you are in a hurry, these will be able to tide you over in a pinch.
 But, they work far better as a snack or as something to eat with other food items.
-They can give you that quick boost of energy you need for a workout, but as a recovery snack, one bar will not be enough.
+They can give you that quick boost of plant-based energy you need before a workout, but as a recovery snack, one bar will not be enough.

 If not a snack, how about a guilt-free dessert?
 Yummy!

 The selected fairtrade ingredients are all blended together, flattened, and cut into bars and then packaged.
 The dates are what binds them together.
 You really can trust that you are getting all natural ingredients that go through minimal processing.

 The best part is that all you have to do is open the wrapper and dig in!
 No need to buy all the separate ingredients yourself and chop up all the nuts and dates yourself :)

 What is the Best Larabar?

 That really depends on what you prefer.
 Flavors range from fruity to dessert and cookie type flavors.
 If you prefer to have no added sugar, there are flavors that you may want to stay away from.
 You also need to take your allergies into account.

 With all the flavors and how affordable these bars are, you don’t need to worry about piling nasty ingredients or those that exploit animals into your body when you’re eating on the go anymore.

 They make great lunchbox treats and are the perfect snack.
 They go well with coffee, tea, juice, fruit, cereal, sandwiches, or just as a standalone snack.